-To help you take on the world of partnerships with confidence, we put together this handy resource guide on channel, technology, and strategic partnerships.
+To help you confidently take on the world of partnerships, we put together this handy resource guide on the channel, technology, and strategic partnerships.

 Whether you’re a partnership rookie or a seasoned veteran, there’s always something new to learn or brush up on in the evolving world of partnerships.

 Before you tackle a partnership program, do your homework.
+Read up on the jargon and acronyms that can be confusing (even for partnerships professionals).
 Understanding the nuances and inner workings of each partnership category will help you determine which partnerships are worth exploring for your own company.

 Type #1: Channel Partnerships

-In turn, channel partners can develop revenue streams via referral fees and/or by selling complementary consulting, training, implementation, and customer support.
+In turn, channel partners can develop revenue streams via referral fees and/or by selling complimentary consulting, training, implementation, and customer support.

 Some examples of channel partnerships: